-During 2023, I expect the following activity in CST II:
+Over the next year or two, I expect the following activity in CST II:

-- The last of the commuted Community Matching Fund funding will be disbursed to the Nuxalk Nation, depending on the Nation's capacity to move the projects along as quickly as they hope. - The EBM Adaptive Management sub-trust should become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST.
+- The last of the committed Community Matching Fund funding will be disbursed to the Nuxalk Nation, depending on the Nation's capacity to move the projects along as quickly as they hope. - The EBM Adaptive Management sub-trust should become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST.